foldda/rda/README.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

-Recursive Delimited Array, or RDA, is a text encoding format for storing structured data in a string, similar to XML and JSON.
-But unlike XML and JSON, RDA does not use schema that defines a fixed data model for the encoding, rather, it provides a flexible encoding space[^1] that accommodates any data object, regardless of the data's attributes and structure.
+Recursive Delimited Array, or RDA, is a text encoding format for storing data objects in strings, similar to XML and JSON.
+But unlike XML and JSON, RDA does not use a fixed data model (i.e. a schema) for the encoding, rather, it uses a generic space - an expandable multi-dimensional array[^1] - to accommodate any targeted data object, regardless of the object's attributes and structure.

-[^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required.
-In RDA, all data element values are simply stored in the space as strings.
+[^1]: RDA's encoding space is logically an infinitely expandable multi-dimensional array, where the number of dimensions and the size of each dimension of the multi-dimensional array of an RDA-encoded string can be expanded as required, and in RDA, a data object's attributes values are simply stored in the space as strings i.e. no specific data types.

 As explained below, RDA's simpler, "one-size-fits-all" approach brings many benefits including being easier to implement, faster parsing and encoding, and more space-efficient.
 Most significantly, RDA enables using generic data transport and delivery services for applications to exchange data freely - as there is no restrictive, schema-imposed data model to be enforced in the data exchange.
 This means there could be more communication and collaboration between many otherwise isolated devices and programs.